Does A Starfish Have A Backbone

 Genetic Research

 Advances in genomics and molecular biology have allowed scientists to delve deeper into the genetic makeup of starfish.
-Research has identified genes involved in the development of their pentaradial body plan and the regeneration of lost arms.
+Now, research has identified genes involved in the development of their pentaradial body plan and the regeneration of lost arms.
 Comparative genomics studies have also revealed insights into the evolutionary relationships between Echinoderms and other animal groups.

 Regeneration